Table of Contents

 The Broadcast radio is a wireless transmission medium.
 It distributes radio signals through the air over long and short distances.
 Radio transmission requires a transmitter to send broadcast radio signals and a receiver to receive them.
 The receiver uses an antenna to receive the signals.

 Some networks use a transceiver that can both send and receive signals.
 An example of short-range broadcast radio communications is Bluetooth.
 It uses short-range radio waves to transmit data at a rate of 1 Mbps among Bluetooth-enabled devices.

 In addition, Bluetooth is used in personal computers, internet appliances, cellular phones, fax machines, and printers also.

 Cellular Radio is a broadcast radio that is used for mobile communications.
 It is specifically used in wireless modems and cellular telephones.
 The cellular telephone is also a telephone device that uses high-frequency radio waves to transmit voice and digital data.

-However, some mobile users connect notebooks or mobile computers to the cellular telephone to access the Web or send and receive email, etc. Personal Communications Services (PCS) is a set of technologies used for digital cellular devices like Handheld computers, cellular telephones, etc.
+However, some mobile users connect notebooks or mobile computers to the cellular telephone to access the Web or send and receive an email, etc. Personal Communications Services (PCS) is a set of technologies used for digital cellular devices like Handheld computers, cellular telephones, etc.

 IrDA port is normally fixed in mouse, printer, and digital camera in order to enable them to transfer data from one device to another using infrared light waves.
 It is also an alternative to short-range radio communication like Bluetooth.